Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: midwesternhomelife.com

-Not only is it quite low in calories, but it’s very tasty too.
+This Kale Apple Slaw is not only low in calories, but it’s very tasty too.
 That’s because you’re using yummy ingredients like apples, red cabbage, dried cranberries, and toasted pepitas.

 This makes the salad creamy and adds some protein too.